Congratulations on the purchase of your new FPV Drone! You’re about to experience a new type of freedom in the form of 4 propellers.

 Betaflight – the Software on Your FPV Drone

 You may have heard the term Betaflight mentioned a lot during your reading.
 Betaflight is an open-source software project built by hobbyists and other drone enthusiasts.
 The software runs on your drone’s flight controller which also controls the OSD (on screen display) you see in your FPV headset.
-Betaflight can communicate messages to you through the form of messages on the FPV feed, LED patterns on the flight controller, and beeper noises if you have one attached to your drone.
+Betaflight can communicate messages to you through the form of messages on the FPV feed, LED patterns on the flight controller, and beeper tones if you have one attached to your drone.

-Betaflight has a configurator software which can be run on Windows/OSX.
+Betaflight has a configurator which can be run on Windows/OSX.
 The configurator software allows you to tweak with just about every setting on your drone, including how the controller inputs feel, the behaviour of your drone, and the configuration of the OSD in your FPV feed.

 To connect to betaflight, you’ll typically need a micro-USB cable which plugs into the USB port on your flight controller board.
 You may also need to install some drivers the first time you connect.